UK police launch manhunt after human remains found in suitcases | KRDO

 UK police launch manhunt after human remains found in suitcases

-By the time officers appeared, police said the man had disappeared but two suitcases containing human remains were found.

-Police have not yet identified either the man or the deceased, though initial inquiries have found that the man took a taxi to the bridge.
+Police have not yet identified the man or the deceased, though initial inquiries have found that the man took a taxi to the bridge.
+A large-scale search was carried out over several hours involving the police helicopter and coastguard, but the man was not located, police said in a statement.

+They later released a photo of a man they wanted to speak to in connection with their investigation.
+“He is described as Black with a beard.
+He was wearing a black Adidas baseball cap, black jeans, a black jacket, black trainers with thick white soles and had a black backpack,” Avon and Somerset Police said in a statement.

+The police said they could not confirm whether the remains were of more than one person and a post-mortem examination was set to take place on Thursday, according to Britain’s PA Media.

 “Our immediate priority is to locate the man who took the suitcases to the bridge, identify the deceased, and inform their next of kin,” the police said.